 Autoimmune Inner Ear Disease

 AIED is a relatively rare condition and is often diagnosed after ruling out other potential causes of hearing loss and balance problems.
-If you suspect you or someone you know might have AIED, it's essential to consult with a medical professional, preferably an ENT specialist or an audiologist, who can perform the necessary tests and provide appropriate guidance and treatment options.

-Common reported symptoms of those with autoimmune inner ear disease include:
+Commonly reported symptoms of those with autoimmune inner ear disease include:

 Dizziness or imbalance (approximately 50 percent of AIED cases)

 Ringing in the ears, or tinnitus.
 Learn more about tinnitus here.

 Ear fullness (approximately 25 to 50 percent of AIED cases)